 What Is Making You Feel Overwhelmed by Life?

-Before we launch into our 6 tips for dealing with feeling overwhelmed, you need to take a good hard look at what’s making you feel so overwhelmed.
+Before we launch into our 6 tips for dealing with feeling overwhelmed, you need to take a good hard look at what’s making you feel so overwhelmed by life.
 Until you identify the causes, any “fixes” you apply are unlikely to be effective over the long run.

 Are you at a point right now where you feel you have so much on your plate that you aren’t sure where to start to begin clearing it?
 Between work, your home, your family, and financial burdens, it can all leave you feeling completely overwhelmed by life.